rn1hd/rn1hd/README.md

 [Back to Top (Basic Questions)](https://github.com/rn1hd#basic-questions)

 - I received my bachelor's degree in **2016**.
-I have been working in a corporate world for **4 years** and gained great experience from there, but I am always excited on continuous learning in modern technologies and character development to contribute more than where I am now on **what really matters**.
-As long as I keep myself progressing from there, age is not a factor.
+I have been working in a corporate world for **4 years** as a **Software Developer** and gained great experience from there, but I am always excited on continuous learning in modern technologies and character development to contribute more on **what really matters**.
+If I keep myself progressing from there, age is not a factor.

 #### **Are you married?**